gpatuwo/activated-railroad/production_readme_draft.md

 - create a new ERB template from the contents of the file
 - use Kernel's `binding` to capture the controller's ivars to evaluate the ERB template
 - pass result to `#render_content`

 ### Session
+Servers uses cookies to store information that persist on the client side.
+The server will only have access to a cookie that matches the current request path.
+For determining session, the cookie needs to be available to any path, so I set the session cookie path to `/`.

+To dry up the code, I created a `Session` helper class to deal with session/cookie interaction.
 ### Routing
 ### Flash
 ### CSRF Protection